 Social media for business is a dominant medium, and businesses that look for top relevant talents could get the desired expertise from here.

-- Take the full advantage of this platform by connecting and interacting with influential business people
+- Take full advantage of this platform by connecting and interacting with influential business people.

-- Create your business page on LinkedIn, and this will help you to rank on Google’s first page
+- Moreover, create your business page on LinkedIn, and this will help you to rank on Google’s first page

 Active users: 675 million monthly.